zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-adb/automl/automl.md

 	![Generated Notebook](images/generated_nb_1.png)

 * The paragraph titled _Build Model_ contains the code to build the model.
 In this lab, it is the Naive Bayes model.
 The settings used to produce the model using AutoML are provided here in the ``nb_settings`` variable.
-The fourth paragraph contains the code to view the model details.
+The paragraph titled _Show Model Details_ contains the code to view the model details.

 	![Generated Notebook](images/generated_nb_2.png)

-* The fifth paragraph contains the code to score the data, and the last paragraph to view the model quality metric.
+* The paragraph titled _Data for Scoring_ contains the code to score the data, and the paragraph _Show model quality metric_ contains the code to view the model quality metric.

 	![Generated Notebook](images/generated_nb_3.png)